New Jersey Non-Competition (Non-Compete) Agreement Attorneys

 Enforcing a Non-Compete Agreement in New Jersey if You are a Business Owner

-A non-compete agreement, written properly, is enforceable in limited circumstances in New Jersey and can protect your business from an employee who wants to join a competitor or provide proprietary or confidential information to a competitor.
-New Jersey law typically enforces non-compete agreements that meet the following criteria:
+A non-compete agreement, written properly, is enforceable in limited circumstances in New Jersey and can protect your business from an employee who wants to leave your employment to join a competitor or provide proprietary or confidential information to a competitor.
+New Jersey law typically enforces non-compete agreements that are reasonably written to meet the following criteria:

 - Does not deprive an employee of a right to make a living